 The following symptoms can be signs of the serious health conditions listed above.
-Call your doctor immediately if you experience any of the following symptoms while you are using transdermal estradiol: sudden, severe headache; sudden, severe vomiting; speech problems; dizziness or faintness; sudden complete or partial loss of vision; double vision; weakness or numbness of an arm or a leg; crushing chest pain or chest heaviness; coughing up blood; sudden shortness of breath; difficulty thinking clearly, remembering, or learning new things; breast lumps or other breast changes; discharge from nipples; or pain, tenderness, or redness in one leg.
+Call your doctor immediately if you experience any of the following symptoms while you are using topical estradiol: sudden, severe headache; sudden, severe vomiting; speech problems; dizziness or faintness; sudden complete or partial loss of vision;double vision; weakness or numbness of an arm or a leg; crushing chest pain or chest heaviness; coughing up blood; sudden shortness of breath; breast lumps or other breast changes; discharge from nipples; difficulty thinking clearly, remembering, or learning new things; or pain, tenderness, or redness in one leg.

-You can take steps to decrease the risk that you will develop a serious health problem while you are using transdermal estradiol.
-Do not use transdermal estradiol alone or with a progestin to prevent heart disease, heart attacks, strokes, or dementia.
-Use the lowest dose of transdermal estradiol that controls your symptoms and only use transdermal estradiol as long as needed.
-Talk to your doctor every 3 to 6 months to decide if you should use a lower dose of transdermal estradiol or should stop using the medication.
+You can take steps to decrease the risk that you will develop a serious health problem while you are using topical estradiol.
+Do not use topical estradiol alone or with a progestin to prevent heart disease, heart attacks, or strokes.
+Use the lowest dose of topical estradiol that controls your symptoms and only use topical estradiol as long as needed.
+Talk to your doctor every 3-6 months to decide if you should use a lower dose of topical estradiol or should stop using the medication.

 You should examine your breasts every month and have a mammogram and a breast exam performed by a doctor every year to help detect breast cancer as early as possible.
 Your doctor will tell you how to properly examine your breasts and whether you should have these exams more often than once a year because of your personal or family medical history.

 Tell your doctor if you are having surgery or will be on bedrest.
-Your doctor may tell you to stop using transdermal estradiol 4 to 6 weeks before the surgery or bedrest to decrease the risk that you will develop blood clots.
+Your doctor may tell you to stop using topical estradiol 4-6 weeks before the surgery or bedrest to decrease the risk that you will develop blood clots.

-Talk to your doctor regularly about the risks and benefits of using transdermal estradiol.
+Talk to your doctor regularly about the risks and benefits of using topical estradiol.

-Most brands of estradiol transdermal patches are used to treat hot flushes (hot flashes; sudden strong feelings of heat and sweating) and/or vaginal dryness, itching, and burning in women who are experiencing menopause (change of life; the end of monthly menstrual periods).
-Transdermal estradiol is also used to prevent osteoporosis (a condition in which the bones become thin and weak and break easily) in women who are experiencing or have experienced menopause.
-Women who need to use transdermal estradiol for more than one of these reasons can benefit most from the medication.
-Women whose only bothersome symptoms are vaginal dryness, itching, or burning may benefit more from an estrogen product that is applied topically to the vagina.
-Women who only need a medication to prevent osteoporosis may benefit more from a different medication that does not contain estrogen.
-Most brands of estradiol transdermal patches are also sometimes used as a source of estrogen in young women who do not produce enough estrogen naturally.
+Estradiol topical gel and emulsion (lotion type mixture) are used to treat and prevent hot flushes (hot flashes; sudden strong feelings of heat and sweating) in women who are experiencing menopause (change of life; the end of monthly menstrual periods).
+Estradiol topical gel is also used to treat vaginal dryness, itching, and burning in women who are experiencing menopause.
+However, women whose only bothersome symptoms are vaginal burning, itching, and dryness may benefit more from a medication that is applied topically to the vagina.
 Estradiol is in a class of medications called estrogen hormones.
 It works by replacing estrogen that is normally produced by the body.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.